-St Augustine's Catholic Primary School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.
+St Augustine's has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.

-St Augustine's Catholic Primary School will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.
+St Augustine's will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.

 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school online safety co-ordinator is Lucy Gray
+The school online safety co-ordinator is Alan Frame.

-At St Augustine's School pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+At St Augustine's, pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
 Children are taught to recognise when they are at risk and how to get help when they need it.
+Within the curriculum for each year children are taught about dangers and and internet safety.
+Internet safety week is a focus for the school.
+Staff receive briefing of current issues.
+Regular information is sent to parents giving information about online safety.